-I’m soooo excited.
+I'm soooo excited.
 At the time I write this, Thanksgiving is a couple of months away.
-My thoughts are already turning to what dishes I might be able to bring to the gathering at my sister’s home.
+My thoughts are already turning to what dishes I might be able to bring to the gathering at my sister's home.
 The staple green bean dish for Thanksgiving is the very well known green bean casserole.
-Now, I’ve nothing against green bean casserole.
-However I love to try new foods and I’m determined to bring lobio satsivi to Thanksgiving this year as a new side dish for friends and family to try.
+I have nothing against green bean casserole.
+However I love to try new foods and I'm determined to bring lobio satsivi to Thanksgiving this year as a new side dish for friends and family to try.

 The book 1,000 Foods to Eat Before You Die by Mimi Sheraton lists lobio satsivi as one of the foods to eat.
 She says that the foods she lists in her book are the tastes that every food lover should experience or dream about.
 I am 27 foods in, and lobio satsivi is food #28!

 What is Lobio Satsivi?

 Lobio satsivi hails from Georgia.
 Georgia is a country in Eastern Europe, and is on the coast of the Black Sea.
-It is also bordered by Russia, Turkey, Azerbaijan, and Armenia.
+Russia, Turkey, Azerbaijan, and Armenia also border Georgia.

-Georgia has a rich culinary heritage, and I found this amazing website called Georgian Recipes which aims to promote and preserve Georgia’s rich culinary heritage.
+Georgia has a rich culinary heritage, and I found this amazing website called Georgian Recipes.
+This site aims to promote and preserve Georgia’s rich culinary heritage.
 On this site, I learned that satsivi is a thick paste made from walnuts and served cold.
-“Tsivi” actually means “cold” in Georgian.
+"Tsivi" actually means "cold" in Georgian.

 Satsivi is actually used in a variety of dishes, including fish, vegetable, and meat dishes.
-I prepared lobio satsivi as it is one of the 1,000 Foods in my 1,000 Foods to Eat Project, however, the Georgian Recipes site has recipes for Satsivi with Eggs and Onions, and other vegetarian recipes which look fantastic!
-However, these dishes will have to wait for another time…onto the lobio satsivi!
+I prepared lobio satsivi as it is one of the 1,000 Foods in my 1,000 Foods to Eat Project.
+However, the Georgian Recipes site has recipes for Satsivi with Eggs and Onions, and other vegetarian recipes which look fantastic!
+But these dishes will have to wait for another time...onto the lobio satsivi!